The Fund supports networks of state health policy decision makers to help identify, inspire, and inform policy leaders.

 The Fund publishes The Milbank Quarterly, as well as reports, issues briefs, and case studies on topics important to health policy leaders.

-Linda V. DeCherrie is a professor in the Brookdale Department of Geriatrics and Palliative Medicine and Department of Medicine at the Icahn School of Medicine at Mount Sinai.
-She is also the clinical director of Mount Sinai at Home, the home-based service line at Mount Sinai that includes Mount Sinai Visiting Doctors, Hospitalization at Home, and Mount Sinai Palliative Care at Home.
+Linda V. DeCherrie is the Vice President of Clinical Strategy and Implementation at Medically Home.
+She is also a professor in the Brookdale Department of Geriatrics and Palliative Medicine and Department of Medicine at the Icahn School of Medicine at Mount Sinai.
+Previously, she served as the clinical director of Mount Sinai at Home, the home-based service line at Mount Sinai that includes Mount Sinai Visiting Doctors, Hospitalization at Home, and Mount Sinai Palliative Care at Home.

 Dr. DeCherrie graduated with honors from the University of Chicago with a major in history and philosophy of science focusing on medical ethics.
 She then went on to earn her MD degree there.
 She completed an internal medicine residency in primary care at Boston University and was also a chief resident.
 She did a fellowship in geriatrics at Mount Sinai School of Medicine where she also was the chief fellow.
 Dr. DeCherrie’s interests include resident education in geriatrics and home care as well as systems and policy implications for home-based care of all types.